 Most scam emails give hints to their malicious intent.
 In most, you will find that they are littered with vague references, strange emails, nonsensical links, grammatical errors, and misspellings.

 Here is a look at a recent scam email from FedEx.
-When you look closely, you can see that there are many clues that it is not truly from FedEx.
+When you look closely, you can see that there are many clues that it is not indeed from FedEx.

-Here are the major signs that this email it not legitimate:
+Here are the significant signs that this email is not legitimate:

 - Greeting: If FedEx had your email address and Customer ID number, they would have your name as well and address the email with your name.

-- Wording: ‘has arrived at October 17’ simply does not make any sense.
+- Wording: ‘has arrived on October 17’ just does not make any sense.